-We recently added a new dog to our family and named her Ginger.
-Since this is the season when ginger is often used in the foods we loved, I thought I’d post an omnibus of short items about this seasoning.
-This will celebrate not only our spicy (and very active) dog but all the pies and cakes you and I will be making.
+One of our three dogs is named Ginger.
+Since this is the season when ginger is often used in the foods we love, I thought I’d post an omnibus of short items about this spice.
+This will celebrate not only our spicy (and very active) dog but all the pies, cakes, and other foods that benefit from this Asian root.

 Ginger and Its Spicy Relatives